NullPounce/pounce-keys/README.md

 # Donate![icon](https://user-images.githubusercontent.com/28081004/214497772-e0d74e0c-66ca-4e1c-a88f-d0709b62890d.png)💜
+thank you for the 8th star :)⭐

 I'm very excited to announce this is my first app coded and built in AS and first GitHub project, seeing this here alone was worth it, I seen i got
 5 downloads and went to tidy this up a little bit I got so excited.
 Please leave a star if you like this project, would love to move up in the android-keylogger tag :) java listener is 1 of a kind, original content without forks.
+Wow 8 stars! thank you guys so much, glad to announce WAN support.

 If you've found my work to be valuable, I would greatly appreciate your support, Leave a star.
 Every little bit helps and allows me to keep creating and improving.
 Thank you for your consideration and support!